Kulturzentrum Reitschule: Squatting

 In order to protest the lack of cultural and event venues, various Straf-Bars (German wordplay with the word punishable and bar) took place in Bern from the mid-1980s onwards.
 In the context of these Strafbars, vacant buildings or grounds were squatted and used as concert and event venues for one night (for example, in the summer of 1987 the former combined heat and power plant called Dampfzentrale).
 In 1987, the initiative sport instead of AJZ (German: autonomous youth centres) with the goal to cancel the Reitschule was submitted.
-As a reaction and in the context of the Strafbar movement, the Reitschule was squatted in November 24 in 1987.
-In the scope of the cultural strike the Reitschule was squatted in October 31 for a second cultural night and then taken possession of by squatters.
+As a reaction and in the context of the Strafbar movement, the Reitschule was squatted on November 24, 1987.
+In the scope of the cultural strike the Reitschule was squatted on October 31 for a second cultural night and then taken possession of by squatters.

 On November 17, 1987, the land squat Zaffaraya was evicted.
 Zaffaraya was a tent and wagon village based in Bern.
 That was followed by peaceful and militant protests.
 A 10% drop in Christmas sales led to the civic local council agreeing to continue in the usage of the Reitschule.
 It was followed in the early 1990s by a use-lease agreement.
 Despite multiple threats of eviction and unsuccessful political attempts to abolish the autonomous cultural centre, it has been able to maintain on until today.

 Between 1999 and 2004, the premises were renovated for a total of 13 million CHF.
 The whole thing was financed by the city of Bern and rebuilt in close cooperation with the operators of the Reitschule.
 Since then, the Reitschule has a service agreement and a rental contract with the city of Bern.
 It hosts a restaurant and organizes concerts, exhibitions and club nights.